For the media

-Some call this a New Year’s resolution, while others see it as a chance to reset.
+Some call this a New Year’s resolution, while others simply see it as a chance to reset.
 Either way, a common goal people identify is decreasing alcohol consumption.

-And many are in the midst of doing that via participation in “Dryuary.”
+Many individuals are currently in the midst of doing that by participating in “Dryuary.”
 Dryuary — or Dry January — is refraining from drinking alcohol for the month of January.
-And Serene Carruthers, LMFT, manager of Sharp McDonald Center, says there are various why someone would participate.
+And it's not too late to participate.

 Dryuary benefits and steps for success

-Benefits of trying Dryuary — or any extended break from drinking — include weight loss, improved sleep, higher energy and money savings.
-Although engaging in alcohol abstinence may be tricky, Carruthers says there are tips that can help.
+Benefits of trying Dryuary — or any extended break from drinking — include weight loss, higher energy and money savings.
+Although engaging in alcohol abstinence may be tricky, Hinton provides tips that can help.

 What to consider before you stop drinking